Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: The example of A moving harmonic trap in one dimension, and application to experiments

 \subsection{Experimental connection and geometric explanation}

-The spatial heterogeneity and fluctuation--dissipation anticorrelation reported in Ref.~\cite{DiTerlizzi2024} provide a natural testbed for the geometric framework developed here.
-Using a variance-based sum rule, these experiments demonstrated that regions exhibiting large fluctuations can dissipate weakly, while comparatively quiescent regions can act as entropy production hotspots.
-While this approach provides a powerful and experimentally accessible method for \textit{inferring} local entropy production, it remains agnostic to the mechanism that generates the observed nonuniform dissipation.
+{A useful experimental testbed for assessing the force-geometry framework developed here is provided by the colloidal and membrane-fluctuation experiments reported in Ref.~\cite{DiTerlizzi2024}.
+That work considers several optically controlled protocols, including a moving harmonic trap, a stochastic switching harmonic trap, and a static-trap active-particle model for red blood cell (RBC) membrane fluctuations.
+Two observations are especially relevant for the present discussion.
+First, regions with large positional fluctuations can dissipate weakly, whereas comparatively quiescent regions can act as entropy-production hotspots, indicating an anticorrelation between positional fluctuations and entropy production.
+Second, the entropy production is spatially heterogeneous: even in steady operation, some regions dissipate strongly while others dissipate weakly.}

+{ Motivated by these observations, our aim is to ask whether the force geometry provides a mechanism consistent with the reported fluctuation--dissipation anticorrelation and spatially heterogeneous entropy production.
+In this interpretation, regions or regimes in which the external and information-theoretic forces are closer to anti-alignment can exhibit reduced entropy production, while departures from this force balance generate localized dissipation. }

-Our framework identifies this missing structure.
-In a driven harmonic trap, entropy production is controlled by the dimensionless ratio $|\Delta|/\sigma$, which fixes the force--force correlation coefficient $r$.
+In a driven harmonic trap, the dimensionless lag-to-width ratio $|\Delta|/\sigma$ provides a geometric control parameter for the force--force correlation coefficient $r$.
 Regions with poor force alignment ($|r|\ll1$, corresponding to $|\Delta|\gg\sigma$) necessarily generate strong entropy production, whereas regions approaching force anti-alignment ($r\approx-1$, or $|\Delta|\ll\sigma$) dissipate minimally.
-As a result, positional fluctuations alone are not generally predictive of the entropy production: patches with small fluctuations can be highly dissipative if their response lags the drive, while strongly fluctuating regions can operate near force cancellation and dissipate weakly.
+As a result, positional fluctuations alone are not generally predictive of entropy production: patches with small fluctuations can be highly dissipative if their response lags the drive, while strongly fluctuating regions can operate near force cancellation and dissipate weakly.